 Purchasing less expensive energy efficient window coverings is always the best idea.
 Blinds, shades, and drapery are all options that can make your existing windows exceedingly efficient, even if the original architectural design is already economical.
 Adding the perfect window covering will not only save you hundreds, but will also raise the level of comfort in your home and help reduce the damaging effects of fossil fuel consumption.
 Plus, they are a breeze to install and will improve the look of your home.
 All energy efficient window treatments are not made the same, so let me break down for you my top five favorite options for providing great insulation and impeccable beauty.

 After the energy crisis in the late 1970s, cellular shades were introduced to fill a need for window coverings that would reduce consumers’ energy use.
 Cellular shades have honeycomb shaped cells that trap air within their pockets, which in turn provides a layer of insulation.
-For the best results, use shades that have three cells rather than two.
+For the best results, use shades that have two cells rather than one.
 Cellular shades have the highest efficiency value, making them one of the best choices for window treatments in your home.
 For optimal light control and thermal performance, opt for the top-down bottom-up style, which allows you to control the amount of sunlight shining in throughout the day.
 Cellular shades are both sleek and chic, but the energy savings are what keeps people coming back for more.
 I adore the endless possibilities of colors and patterns that have the ability to enhance the look of the home without overdoing it.
 Also, they look wonderful paired with drapery for an added energy bonus.
 Cellular shades are versatile and minimal but impart maximum energy efficiency.